fercananything/XSNAP/docs/about/install.rst

 We strongly recommend that you make use of Python virtual environments, or (even better) Conda virtual environments when installing XSNAP.

-Currently, XSNAP is in its development phase.
-It is available for download at the Testing Python Package Index (TestPyPI) in `here <https://test.pypi.org/project/xsnap/>`_.
+Currently, `XSNAP <https://pypi.org/p/xsnap>`_ is available for download in the popular Python Package Index (PyPI) .

 .. code-block:: bash

-   pip install -i https://test.pypi.org/simple/ xsnap
+   pip install xsnap

 Additionally, XSNAP should be able to be downloaded by cloning this Github repository and run: